-By default, capture destinations are automatically created within a Captured Files folder, within the SecuritySpy folder located in the Home folder (i.e. ~/SecuritySpy/Captured Files/).
+By default, movie and image files are saved to a Captured Files folder, within the SecuritySpy folder in your Home folder (i.e. ~/SecuritySpy/Captured Files/).
 However, you can customise where SecuritySpy saves files using this setting, by selecting a volume or folder anywhere on your file system.

 Important: when using a NAS (Network Attached Storage) device as the capture destination, make sure it is set to use AFP (Apple File Protocol), otherwise SecuritySpy may not be able to automatically delete old files, or display files correctly in its Browser feature.
 Most NAS devices support AFP, though this feature may not be enabled by default.